-(2) A trustee may continue a meeting of creditors with or without the consent of the debtor.
-If the continuance is without the consent of the debtor, the trustee shall file written justification as to the need for the continuance.
-The trustee shall use Local Form 2 to serve the notice of the continued meeting of creditors and the notice extending the complaint deadline.
-Local form 2 must be served on all parties in interest, and proof of service must be filed.
+(b) A trustee may continue a meeting of creditors with or without the consent of a debtor.
+If the continuance is without the consent of a debtor, the trustee shall file written justification as to the need for the continuance and shall use Local Form 3 to serve notice of the continued meeting of creditors.
+Local Form 3 must be served on all parties in interest and proof of service must be filed.

-(c) In chapter 11 cases, a continuance shall be sought through the bankruptcy administrator.

-(d) Any motion filed under this provision shall make note of the attempts made to resolve the matter.

-(e) In cases of emergency, and upon filing a properly supported motion, a debtor may be excused from personally appearing at an 11 U.S.C § 341 meeting of creditors.
-Inconvenience to the debtor is not a sufficient basis to excuse the debtor’s appearance.
+(c) If the parties cannot resolve the matter of a continuance informally, upon filing a motion supported by affidavit or other documentation, the Court will set a hearing and a debtor may be excused from personally appearing at the meeting of creditors for good cause shown.
+Inconvenience to a debtor is not a sufficient basis to excuse a debtor’s appearance.
+Supporting documentation may include the following:

-(1) Motions for excuse due to a debtor’s physical or mental condition shall be supported by a statement from the debtor’s physician.
+(1) A statement from a debtor’s physician in support of motions to excuse due to a debtor’s physical or mental condition.

-(2) Motions for excuse due to a debtor’s military deployment shall be supported by copies of the deployment orders.
+(2) Copies of deployment orders in support of motions for excuse due to a debtor’s military deployment.

-(3) Motions for excuse due to a debtor’s incarceration shall be supported by copies of a judgment and conviction or other process of the court which has ordered the incarceration.
+(3) Copies of a judgment and conviction or other process of the Court which has ordered incarceration for motions for excuse due to a debtor’s incarceration.

-(f) No later than 14 days after the date of the order excusing the debtor’s personal appearance, the debtor shall file completed interrogatories on a form supplied by the trustee or the bankruptcy administrator.
-Additionally, the debtor shall promptly respond to any reasonable follow-up questions unless he is physically unable to do so.
+(d) No later than fourteen (14) days after the date of the order excusing a debtor’s personal appearance, the debtor shall file completed interrogatories on a form supplied by the trustee or the Bankruptcy Administrator.
+Additionally, the debtor shall promptly respond to any reasonable follow-up questions unless physically unable to do so.

-(g) Where the debtor’s physical appearance has been excused by the court and the 11 U.S.C. § 341 meeting of creditors is to be completed by telephone, the debtor shall arrange with the trustee for the telephone hearing and give notice of the telephone hearing to all creditors.

-Rule 2004-1 Examination

-(a) No party in interest shall file a notice of examination pursuant to Rule 2004, Federal Rules of Bankruptcy Procedure, prior to attempting to confer with the person to be examined or his attorney, if represented by counsel.
-If the parties are in agreement concerning the examination, the examining party shall file a notice of examination, identifying the person to be examined and setting the time and place for examination.

-(b) If the parties cannot reach an agreement regarding an examination, a notice of examination shall be served upon the person to be examined and his counsel, if any, the bankruptcy administrator, and the trustee, if any, in accordance with Rule 7004, Federal Rules of Bankruptcy Procedure.
-The notice of examination shall identify the person to be examined and the date and place of examination.
-The examining party shall note the efforts made to reach agreement with the person to be examined.
-The examination shall not be scheduled for a date less than 30 days prior to the date of service.

-(c) The examining party may request the examinee to bring books, documents, or other tangible items in his custody or control.

-(d) The examinee or any party in interest may file an objection to the notice of examination no later than 21 days after service.
+RULE 2004-1 DEPOSITIONS & EXAMINATIONS

+(a) This Local Rule applies only to examinations conducted pursuant to Fed.
+R. Bankr.
+P. 2004.
+The rules governing discovery in adversary proceedings and contested matters are set forth in Part VII of the Federal Rules of Bankruptcy Procedure and Local Rule 7016-1.

-(e) In those cases where an agreement has not been reached, the notice of examination shall contain the following language in all capital letters, bolded, and centered on the page under the style of the case:
+(b) A Court order is not necessary to authorize an examination pursuant to Fed.
+R. Bankr.
+P. 2004 or to require production of documents or electronically stored information at the examination.
+Examinations shall be scheduled upon notice filed with the Court and served on the trustee, the debtor, the debtor’s attorney, and the party to be examined in accordance with Fed.
+R. Bankr.
+P. 7004.
+The notice shall contain the following language in all capital letters, bolding, and centered on the page under the style of the case: